Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

 – It is necessary to ensure that not only do the members of the Board understand the requirements both for the legal requirements and the ‘non-bonding’ elements but that they need to be advised on the changes as and when they are updated or when new laws are promulgated.

 – The implementation of compliance policies and to ensure that there is regular monitoring with regard to the compliance of policy through regularly updated governance structures must take place.
 This item should also be included on the agenda for all general Board Meetings.

 – The compliance risk should be properly and adequately managed through the risk management process that has been approved and adopted.

 – It is important to ensure that the compliance is encapsulated into all the operations and processes as well as the culture and ethical conduct of the business and throughout the organization.
 Employees need to be trained on the new/updated requirements and where applicable “other” stakeholders may also require training or, at the very least, guidance.

 – Appointing a Compliance Officer or establishing a compliance type function (e.g. internal audit and risk departments) to ensure that there is management of risk and compliance where possible is beneficial.

 – Having all of the above is fantastic!
-However that said, if there are no consequences and if there are fines or penalties imposed on repeat offenders then of course the effectiveness of the compliance will come into question.
+However, that said, if there are no consequences and if there are no fines or penalties imposed on repeat offenders then, of course, the effectiveness of the compliance will come into question.

-I am pretty sure that you are now starting to become aware of the many factors and facets to becoming a Director.
+I am pretty sure that you are now starting to become aware of the many factors and facets of becoming a Director.